GuenterQuast/PhyPiDAQ/README.md

 - `examples/read_analog.py`
     very minimalist example to read one channel from an analog-to-ditigal converter
+- examples/display_analog.py`
+    very minimalist example to read one channel from an analog-to-ditigal converter and display data as a history graph
 - `examples/read_INA210.py`
     read data from INA219 current and voltage sensor
 - ``examples/read_18B20.py``s